CosmanAgraz/rshobu-net/README.md

 2. Select Github.
 Azure is going to request access to your Github account, and (selected) repo.
 Concent to all.
 3. Azure will generate a .yml file, then it will add, commit, and push it to your repo in `.github/workflows` directory.

 At this point, when you push your local changes to your master branch, Github Actions will update the repo, build, test, and deploy to your Azure Web App.
-Still not done, we need to configure the build process.

-Take note of that .yml file.
-Notice:
+Take note of that .yml file:
 ```
     - name: npm install, build, and test
       run: |